 Aside from the above mentioned cancers, spaying reduces the risk of your female dog getting breast cancer if she is spayed before she reaches 2.5 years old.
 The more heat periods she has, the greater will be the risk that she may be developing breast cancer.

 Finally, spaying your female dog protects her from getting uterine infections.
 It's been observed (7) that one in four unspayed female dogs will contract a uterine infection.
 If left untreated, this disease may very well kill your pet.

 1CON of Spaying Your Dog: Hypothyroidism and Weight Gain

 Because your dog's endocrine system is affected, one of the more known side effects of spaying your dog is the risk of hypothyroidism.
 Low thyroid levels in a female canine will result in weight gain and obesity which is difficult to fight even with adequate diet.

 Your dog may also become lethargic, tired and start losing hair.
 Veterinarians recommend special medication to deal with hypothyroidism in dogs.

-Weight gain and dog obesity issue, however, can be avoided by when using an adequate amount of regular exercise, appropriate dog nutrition and otherwise providing your pet with a healthy and happy lifestyle.
+Weight gain and dog obesity issue can be avoided by using an adequate amount of regular exercise, understanding dog food and proper nutrition and otherwise providing your female canine with a healthy and stress-free lifestyle.

-Additionally, if done wrong or at the wrong age, even more complications can come through.
-For example, after spaying your dog, you might have her run the risk of uneven bone growth, bone cancer, urinary incontinence, and this procedure can also affect the appearance of their private parts.
+Additionally, if the spaying surgery is done wrong or at the wrong age, even more health complications can come through for the dog.
+For example, after spaying your dog, you might have her run the risk of uneven bone growth, bone cancer, urinary incontinence, and this procedure can also affect the appearance of her private parts.

 Finally, abnormal vulvas can trap bacteria and cause dermatitis, vaginal infections, urinary tract infections, all of which should be considered.